lheckemann/gizmoball/scenarios/regression/README.md

 ### Expected outcome
 Each of the 4 spawners on the left and right should spawn one ball.
 This ball should fall along a straight line to the sink below it within 10 seconds.

+## absorber-side

+Regression test for issue #32

+### Instructions
+1. Load file
+2. Run simulation

+### Expected outcome
+All 4 balls should disappear within a second.